TencentEdgeOne/edgefunctions-examples/post-json/README.md

 - Implement error handling for cases where JSON generation might fail.

 By returning JSON directly from an Edge Function, you can create fast, responsive APIs without the need for a traditional backend server.

-For more details and the full implementation, please refer to the [EdgeOne Developer Examples](https://edgeone.ai/developer/examples/hub-returningjson).